About Jacob Molyneux, senior editor/blog editor

 Lost and Found in the Bronx” is the title of the Reflections essay in the June issue of AJN.
 Author Kristopher Jackson is an acute care NP at UCSF Medical Center in San Francisco and spent two weeks as a volunteer in the Bronx in New York City during the height of the pandemic.
 He centers his essay around his care of a frail, elderly woman on a COVID unit.

-In an effort to determine whether she would want to be intubated or not, he reaches out to her husband, who apparently has been wondering if she is […]
+In an effort to determine whether she would want to be intubated or not, he reaches out to her husband, who apparently has been wondering if she is alive or […]

 Accepting Patients’ End-of-Life Decisions Can Be Hard